Drtabet/trial/Privacy.md

 Cookies are files with a small amount of data that are commonly used as anonymous unique identifiers.
 These are sent to your browser from the websites that you visit and are stored on your device's internal memory.

-This Service usees “cookies” for the main purposes of its functionality and version control.
-The app also uses third party code and libraries that use “cookies” to collect information and improve their services.
+This Service does not use these “cookies” explicitly.
+However, the app may use third party code and libraries that use “cookies” to collect information and improve their services.
 You have the option to either accept or refuse these cookies and know when a cookie is being sent to your device.
 If you choose to refuse our cookies, you may not be able to use some portions of this Service.
+The app also stores data on your device related to your preferences and app usage for the purposes of the user experience.

 **Service Providers**